 Matthew Cramp’s work has influenced NICE guidelines for the treatment of Hepatitis C by showing that specific anti-virals cure Hepatitis C infection in over 95% of cases.

-Jennifer Freeman’s development of an innovative pelvic orthotic product for pelvic girdle dysfunction has enhanced sporting performance, for example in medal winning Paralympian sports as diverse as athletics, paracycling and canoeing.
+Jennifer Freeman’s and Jonathan Marsden's development of an innovative pelvic orthotic product for pelvic girdle dysfunction has enhanced sporting performance, for example in medal winning Paralympian sports as diverse as athletics, paracycling and canoeing.
 The product has also improved pain control for pregnant women.

 Jeremy Hobart's research programme focuses on the development of Patient Reported Outcome measures (PROs) for clinical research, trials and drug licensing.
 The scales he has developed for assessing Multiple Sclerosis (MS) are among a limited number contained in the United States Food and Drugs Administration (FDA) compendium of Clinical Outcomes Assessments.
 Since 2014 Hobart has developed new scales in MS and Stroke and worked as part of the LORA group to support scale development in dermatology (hyperhidrosis), urology (nocturia) and haematology (sickle cell symptom severity).